Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 Schedule 7 of the Bill sets out application and transitional provisions in relation to the Bill’s proposed amendments.
 Given the significant changes to the 3 compensation schemes, the provisions in this Schedule are critical to the effective implementation of the reforms.
 Important provisions include:

-• allowing for claims which span the period before and after 1 July 2026 (where a claim is made prior to commencement but not determined until after commencement).
+• Allowing for claims which span the period before and after 1 July 2026 (where a claim is made prior to commencement but not determined until after commencement).

-• setting out the circumstances in which MRCA compensation can be paid for injuries or diseases previously compensated for under the VEA or DRCA.
-This includes cases where the veterans’ condition has deteriorated or worsened.
+• Setting out the circumstances in which MRCA compensation can be paid for injuries or diseases previously compensated for under the VEA or DRCA.
+This includes cases where the veteran’s condition has deteriorated or worsened.

-• preserving the validity of things previously done by the Repatriation Commission and the MRCC, the Repatriation Medical Authority and the Specialist Medical Review Council, in accordance with the legislation in place at the time.
+• Preserving the validity of things previously done by the Repatriation Commission and the MRCC, the Repatriation Medical Authority and the Specialist Medical Review Council, in accordance with the legislation in place at the time.
 For example, Statements of Principles previously issued by the Repatriation Medical Authority.

-• transferring DRCA incapacity payment recipients to MRCA incapacity payments.
+• Transferring DRCA incapacity payment recipients to MRCA incapacity payments.

-• transferring VEA Veterans’ Children Education Scheme recipients to the MRCA Education and Training Scheme.
+• Transferring VEA Veterans’ Children Education Scheme recipients to the MRCA Education and Training Scheme.

-• providing the Governor-General with a regulation-making power to prescribe transitional arrangements in relation to the reforms, including for providing a method to convert lump sum amounts into weekly amounts for the purpose of offsetting DRCA and VEA amounts against the new Additional Disablement Amount (Item 122 of Schedule 7).
-The Explanatory Memorandum states that this is a time-limited regulation-making power but the no time limit is imposed in the Bill (p.
+• Providing the Governor-General with a regulation-making power to prescribe transitional arrangements in relation to the reforms, including for providing a method to convert lump sum amounts into weekly amounts for the purpose of offsetting DRCA and VEA amounts against the new Additional Disablement Amount (Item 122 of Schedule 7).
+The Explanatory Memorandum states that this is a time-limited regulation-making power but no time limit is imposed in the Bill (p.
 93).

 Consequential amendments